 The objective of the Stanford Center is to develop and demonstrate novel computational tools to investigate a poorly understood physical process involving the interplay of turbulence, radiation and particle transport.
 These studies may open new opportunities for efficiency gains in solar energy systems among other applications.
 Unlike conventional solar-¬receivers, in which a solid surface absorbs the solar radiation and transfers the heat to an operating fluid, particle-¬based receivers use fine grains suspended in the fluid to transfer heat throughout the fluid volume, enabling higher transfer rates and increasing efficiency.
 Our research focus is on scenarios in which turbulence and particles interact strongly forming regions of preferential particle concentration thus leading to non-uniform absorption of radiative energy and, therefore, to temperature gradients and buoyancy forces in the underlying air carrier.
 The Center seeks innovations in physical modeling, computer science and uncertainty quantification to enable predictive simulations of this process on current and next-generation supercomputers.
 It also includes a dedicated experimental campaign designed to validate the Center’s predictions, and the research on novel computational strategies (such as multifidelity approach) to characterize uncertainties and assess the confidence in the numerical simulations.

-Stanford’s PSAAP II Center will involve the Mechanical Engineering, Aeronautics and Astronautics, Computer Science and Math Departments on campus, and a partnership with the University of Michigan, the University of Minnesota, the University of Colorado at Boulder, the University of Texas Austin and the State University of New York at Stony Brook.
+Stanford’s PSAAP II Center involve Faculty and students from the Mechanical Engineering, Aeronautics and Astronautics, Computer Science and Mathematics Departments on campus, and a partnership with the University of Michigan, the University of Minnesota, the University of Colorado at Boulder, the University of Texas Austin and the State University of New York at Stony Brook.